-- 95% of the families are having food security in programme villages compared to 71% in the control villages. - The duration of food shortage in programme village is also comparatively lower than the control villages.
+- 99% of the families are having foodsecurity in programme villages compared to 95 in the control villages. - The duration of food shortage in the program villages is also lower than control villages.

-While designing various livelihoods interventions, the priority of the programme centers on ensuring food security to the poor tribal households in the remote project villages.
-The situation of these villages before the interventions of the programme was worst in comparison with the state and national averages of Odisha and India.
+While designing various livelihoods interventions, the priority of the programme centers around ensuring food security to the poor tribal households in the remote project villages.
+The situation of these villages before the interventions of the programme was worst in comparison with the state and national averages.
 People were striving for foods for more than eight months.
-The programme has intervened in promoting primary sector development particularly the agriculture to increase the production at the village level and also to increase the cash income at the family level to enable financial access to food.
+The programme has intervened in promoting primary sector development, particularly the agriculture to increase the production at the village level and also to increase the cash income at the family level to enable financial access to food.

-It is clear from the survey that the food security situation has been improved particularly in the programme villages where only 5% of the families are facing food shortage in comparison to 29% of the control villages.
-While comparing the results with 2010-11, the change is further significant.
-In 2010-11, only 52% of the respondents were reported no food shortage which has increased to 95% during 2013-14; resulting in improved food security situation.
-This significant difference is due to the increased crop production and cash income through various programme interventions.
+It is clear from the survey that the food security situation has been improved particularly in the programme villages where only 1% of the families are facing food shortage in comparison to 3% of the control villages.
+While comparing the results with the previous year, the change is further significant.
+In 2013-14, 95% of the respondents were reported no food shortage which has increased to 99% 2014-15 in resulting in improved food security situation.
+This difference is significance due to the increased crop production and cash income.

 The duration of the food shortage with the families continuing with food insecurity in both programme and control villages are similar and the case of sample villages are relatively better.
 This is the area where the programme needs to make focused intervention for addressing food insecurity by linking the mainstream food and nutritional programmes to these poorest households.
-These segments of the family are particularly landless and destitute families, primarily dependent upon purchased food.
+These segments of the family are particularly landless and destitute families, primarily depending upon purchased food.
 The project has taken an initiative for creation of grain banks at SHG level which would address these households in accessing food.

 In spite of several challenges to address food insecurity, the programme has tried to improve the situation in its operating villages.
-33% of the respondents family have realised that there has been an improvement in food security situation in past 12 months in comparison with only 23 % of control villages.
-However, the challenge before the programme is to ensure the food security of 1% of the households; who reported the situation to be even worse.
-It is essential to identify these families and take individual assessment of the situation to identify the potential gaps and solutions to it to address the food insecurity of these families.
+20% of the respondent families have realised that there has been an improvement in food security situation in past 12 months in comparison with only 5 % in control villages.
+However, the challenge before the programme is to meet the needs of the balance 1% who reported the situation to be even worse.
+It is essential to identify those families and take individual assessment of the situation to identify the potential gaps and solutions to it to address the food insecurity of these families.
 The following chart depicts the food security situation in both programme and control villages over past 12 months.